What to Expect after Radiation Therapy for Head and Neck Cancer

 Loss of saliva

 Dryness in the mouth that may occur after radiation can become a permanent problem.
-A dental exam and extraction of any teeth in poor condition is needed before radiation.�Whether all of the teeth or just some of them will need to be extracted depends on the extent of radiation fields and the dentist.�Dentures can be fitted after surgery or radiation.
+A dental exam and extraction of any teeth in poor condition are needed before radiation.�Whether all of the teeth or just some of them will need to be extracted depends on the extent of radiation fields and the dentist.�Dentures can be fitted after surgery or radiation.